igraph/python-igraph/doc/source/generation.rst

 creates a 3x3 grid in two dimensions (9 vertices total). `circular` is used to connect each edge of the lattice back onto the other side, a process also known as "periodic boundary condition" that is sometimes helpful to smoothen out edge effects.

+The one dimensional, circular case (a ring) is important enough to deserve its own constructor :meth:`Graph.Ring`.

-.. note:: The line graph is a one dimensional, non-circular lattice.
+.. note:: The line graph is a one dimensional, non-circular lattice, and can be also constructed as a non-circular ring.

 Graph atlas
 +++++++++++